 The Davis lab celebrates diversity and is committed to fostering an inclusive scholarly environment.
 This value is exhibited in our research, which shows that biodiversity is essential to the adaptability and survival of cells.
 In our scientific endeavors, we welcome collaboration, promote communication, respect different perspectives, and appreciate the opportunity to interact with researchers from diverse backgrounds.We embrace the principles of diversity, equity, and inclusion that enable personal and intellectual growth during our pursuit of scientific excellence.

-Students admitted to Yale's chemistry graduate program should contact Caitlin Davis about opportunities to rotate in the lab.
+Students admitted to Yale's chemistry, BBS, or PEB graduate programs should contact Caitlin Davis about opportunities to rotate in the lab.
 We are looking for creative and independent students to join the group!

 We welcome motivated and responsible undergraduate students to join our group.
 Prior research experience is not necessary.
 Undergraduates interested in research must commit to at least two semesters of research (10-15 hrs per week) or a summer (8-10 weeks).
 For consideration submit a resume, transcripts (may be unofficial), and statement of research interests.